gkerr/IntroCommandLineNGS/exercises/STEP3_viewManipulateAlignmentData_samtools.rst

    > samtools index rawData/smo.bam smo.bai

+- Does the above command work as written?
+If not, what do you need to change?
 - What does creating an bam index mean?
 - Why would one want to create a bam index?